Otto Roth: As Commissioner

 Historian Harold Temperley, who visited Timișoara on 7 December, reports that all ethnic communities in the city were temporarily satisfied with the arrangement, noting that "Serb troops have tactfully left the matter alone."
 However, Roth's National Guard of the Banat was immediately disarmed.
 Other reports show that various inter-communal tensions could not be contained.
 On 25 November, Roth issued a statement in which he urged the local press not to report on Serb atrocities, arguing that these accounts were "alarmist"; according to Birăescu, he had been forced to make these claims by direct pressures from Čolović.
 A day later, members of the Hungarian National Council in Becskerek prepared a list of Serb excesses to be read by Roth.
 They also put up "posters notifying the town's population not to obey the dispositions of the Serb National Council".

 Roth's pacification did not last beyond December.
-By then, Serbia had joined the Kingdom of Serbs, Croats and Slovenes (or Yugoslavia), which looked to annexing as much of the Banat as possible (see Banat, Bačka and Baranja).
+By then, Serbia had joined the Kingdom of Serbs, Croats and Slovenes (or Yugoslavia), which looked to annexing as much of the Banat as possible (see 1918 annexation of Vojvodina).
 The situation became tense, as the Kingdom of Romania competed with Yugoslavia for seizing territory in the Banat, including Timișoara, put them on a collision course.
 The looming threat of war between two allies of France was blocked by a French peacekeeping intervention: on 3 December, 15,000 French troops marched into Timișoara, which became the center of a north-to-south buffer zone.
 Various Serb units remained in the city, and continued to work with Roth.
 On 17 December, the Commissioner was a guest at celebrations marking the birthday of Serbia's Prince Regent Alexander Karađorđević.
 In his speech, Roth noted: "This is a day of joy for us because we see that our Serb brothers are happy."
 An unsigned piece in Budapest newspaper expressed disapproval on behalf of Hungarians: "Boot-licking should have its limits. [...]
 The Serbs deserve to be treated with sympathy, since Hungarians and Serbs have never been enemies and only bad politics made us so.
 We also recognize that Serbs behave excellently in most places.
 But we protest against this type of spinelessness and humble flattery".
 A review of this episode, published in 1934 by Erdélyi Lapok, suggested that the celebration was "natural", since the Regent had lasting connections with the city—the place where his grandfather, Knez Alexander, had lived and died in the 1880s.